NashWellington/NNES/compatibility.md

 Game-specific bugs are logged here.
 Games listed here with no entries underneath them have no known compatibility issues.

-Some bugs affect most or all games, and it would be redundant to add them under the games affected.
-They include:
-* Noise channel not working correctly
-* DMC channel not working correctly
-* Random audio crackles/pops

 ## The Addams Family
-* Ghost sprites are actually invisible instead of being translucent (spooky!)

 ## Barbie